bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 ## Overview

-The scientific method is a canonical example of an **evolutionary primitive**: a structure whose function is not only to produce knowledge, but to modify and improve the mechanisms by which future knowledge is produced.
+The scientific method is a canonical example of an **evolutionary primitive**: a transformation mechanism whose output is not merely knowledge, but an improved mechanism for producing future knowledge.

-The framework distinguishes:
+The framework distinguishes between:

 \[
 \text{knowledge production}
 \]

-from:
+and:

 \[
-\text{improvement of knowledge production mechanisms}
+\text{improvement of knowledge production}
 \]

-The scientific method represents a transition from systems that accumulate solutions to systems that systematically improve their own solution-generation processes.
+The scientific method represents a transition from systems that accumulate solutions to systems that systematically improve their own solution-generating process.

-The central transformation:

-\[
-\boxed{
-G_s \rightarrow G_s'
-}
-\]

-where:

-- \(G_s\) = search mechanism
-- \(G_s'\) = improved search mechanism produced through feedback

 ---

-# 1. Pre-Scientific Knowledge Production
+# 1. Pre-scientific Knowledge Production

-Before formal scientific methodology, discovery relied primarily on existing search mechanisms:
+Before formal scientific methodology, discovery was primarily dependent on:

 \[
 \boxed{